krusta4711/aoc2022/README.md

 **Day 14**

 Nice one.
 I decided to neither use `array` nor `recursion` the next time AoC presents a grid exercise (which was today).
 So I put all blocked coordinates into a `HashSet` to try out what happens.
 It worked but I do not think that I will use this approach again in the future. ;-)
+Edit: I didn't like my code as there where too many while loops and bad use of null return values.
+So I did a refactoring and use `recursion` after all.
+The code is a lot more intuitive now.

 ---